-Based in Bourail on the west coast of New Caledonia’s Grande Terre, turtle conservation organisation Bwara Tortues Marines was founded in 2006 by Manu Hernu, owner of Nekweta Surf Camp, when he realised the significance of the site and the human impact.
+Based in Bourail on the west coast of New Caledonia’s Grande Terre, turtle conservation organization Bwara Tortues Marines was founded in 2006 by Manu Hernu, owner of Nekweta Surf Camp, when he realized the significance of the site and the human impact.

-Bourail’s La Roche Percee Beach is recognised as the South Pacific’s second largest rookery for loggerhead turtles.
-Their numbers have been steadily declining since human settlement, due largely to habitat loss, so the Bwara team set about organising a conservation program to protect the turtles, restore habitat and educate the wider world.
+Bourail’s La Roche Percee Beach is recognized as the South Pacific’s second largest rookery for loggerhead turtles.
+Their numbers have been steadily declining since human settlement, due largely to habitat loss, so the Bwara team set about organizing a conservation program to protect the turtles, restore habitat and educate the wider world.

-The organisation has now been researching and protecting the site for over 10 years.
+The organization has now been researching and protecting the site for over 10 years.
 During nesting season, volunteer ‘Eco Guards’ patrol the beaches each day, monitoring nesting turtles and hatchling numbers.
 The team also manages a coastal reforestation program to improve the nesting environment and manages an education program.
-From early December to the end of February, visitors can join the volunteers for a guided tour to see turtles nesting, and throughout February the organisation organises sunrise tours to see turtle hatchlings.
+From early December to the end of February, visitors can join the volunteers for a guided tour to see turtles nesting, and throughout February the organization organizes sunrise tours to see turtle hatchlings.